setusher/Maldevta-farms/COMPLETE_INTEGRATION_SUMMARY.md

 - "Do you have rooms under 5000 rupees?"
 - "Show me Luxury Cottage availability"

-### Multi-Room Bookings
+### Bookings
-- "I need 3 rooms for a family gathering"
+- "I need to book a room for 2 nights"
-- "Book 2 Deluxe rooms and 1 Luxury Cottage"

-### Modifications
-- "Can I extend my stay by 2 days?"
+- "Can you check my booking status?"
-- "I'd like to upgrade to a better room"
+- "I'd like to cancel my booking"
-- "We need one more room"
-- "Can you remove one room from my booking?"

 ---